Lee Miller and Surrealism in Britain

 Lee Miller and Surrealism in Britain was the first exhibition to explore Miller’s involvement with the surrealist circles in Britain in the late 1930s.

 This exhibition told the story of Surrealism in Britain and shone a light on the little known, but exciting, cultural moment, through Miller’s lens.

 Sculptures, paintings, photographs, collages and works on paper by artists Eileen Agar, Salvador Dalí, Max Ernst, René Magritte and Henry Moore also featured in the exhibition.

 The exhibition also highlighted Miller and her later-husband, Roland Penrose’s attempts to bring together Surrealist artists, including the 1936 International Surrealism Exhibition in London and the 1937 ‘Surrealist Invasion’ of Cornwall, where artists such as Nusch Éluard, Leonora Carrington and ELT Mesens came together to share a creative retreat, which Miller and Man Ray documented through photography.

 Lee Miller and Surrealism in Britain was timed to sit alongside our exhibition Viviane Sassen: Hot Mirror.

 This exhibition was organised by The Hepworth Wakefield in association with the Fundació Joan Miró.
-An expanded version of the exhibition will be presented in Barcelona from 31 October 2018 to 20 January 2019 sponsored by the BBVA Foundatio
+An expanded version of the exhibition was presented in Barcelona from 31 October 2018 to 20 January 2019 sponsored by the BBVA Foundatión.

 Lee Miller (1907 – 1977)